 If you do experience problems, do not give up hope.
 Here are some things you can do to minimize or eliminate disease problems:

 The day you plant your seedlings is one of the more exciting and anxious days.
-Often we start the seedling too early and it is growing so big that it needs to get into the ground.
+Often, we start the seedling too early and it is growing so big that it needs to get into the ground.
 Or, perhaps it is not getting enough sunshine, or you want to get that jump start on the season.
-Whatever the reason, it is important either to wait until the chance of frost is over, or be prepared to spend time protecting the young seedling from cold and wet conditions.
+Whatever the reason, it is important either to wait until the risk of frost is over, or be prepared to spend time protecting the young seedling from cold and wet conditions.

 I know, you plan to do what the rest of us do each year…..beat the season and plant early.
 After all, maybe there will be no more frost.
 If you do so, be prepared to over up on cold or frosty nights.

-Here are some simple ideas and tips to get your growing season off to a good start:If you have not yet prepared the planting site, do so.
-See Site Selection and Preparation.
+Here are ideas and tips to get your growing season off to a good start:

 Assuming you are a real pumpkin fanatic like me, you want to nurture your young prize producer in it’s toddler period.
 The most important thing to guard against is cold weather and frost.
 Frost will kill the plant and cold weather will slow it’s growth.
 Most people recognize the former, but are not as aware of the latter.